jeremyjung/react-auth-demo/README.md

 2. Normal users are also allowed to access the games route.
 3. Admin users are allowed to create or delete games.

-React Router v4 is used as the router.
 If you are not familiar with React Router v4, I recommend you take a look at some of the samples in their [documentation](https://react-router.now.sh).

 ### Running locally
 ```